-Most casual viewers would recall John Hughes' coming-of-age stories, the sex-comedy Porky's or the hangout days in Fast Times at Ridgemont High.
-But above them all stood a revengeful, satirically anti-suicide black comedy which subverted American teen society with its cynical eyes.
-This is the definitive high school film.
-It is hilariously nasty, ahead of its time and still relevant.
-Any movie which misleads a classmate that liquid drainer is a cure for a hangover is fantastically cruel and I…
+Most casual viewers would recall John Hughes' coming-of-age misfits, the raunchier shtick in Porky's, or those hangout days in Fast Times at Ridgemont High.
+On a more pungent note, there stood a revengeful, satirically anti-suicide black comedy which subverted American teen society with its cynical eyes.
+This movie is hilariously nasty, ahead of its time and still relevant.
+Oh, right, and I get some sadistic smirk as liquid drainer is misled to be a hangover cure!

 Mark Wahlberg: Get off my property!
 You need a warrant!